 You should see your statement.
 To go back, press the OK button at the bottom of the page and repeat these steps.

 If you have received an outside scholarship (including VA benefits), send documentation regarding the scholarship to firstname.lastname@example.org.
 Once notice of an outside scholarship is received, it is added to the student’s financial aid package.

-Until the first day of classes, the outside scholarship will appear on the student’s tuition statement as pending aid.
-After the first day of classes, if the funds for the outside scholarship have been received, they will be removed from pending aid and appear on the statement as a deposit allocation.
+Until the first day of classes, the outside scholarship will appear on the student’s tuition statement as anticipated aid.
+After the first day of classes, if the funds for the outside scholarship have been received, they will be moved from anticipated to disbursed.

-If the funds have not been received, they are removed from pending aid and the student is billed for the amount of the outside scholarship.
+If the funds have not been received, they will remain in anticipated aid and the student is billed for the amount of the outside scholarship.
 This may cause the student’s monthly payment amount to increase.

 It is the student’s responsibility to contact the scholarship organization about payment and determine if it needs additional documentation to disburse the funds.
 Otherwise, the student is responsible for the total amount due.

 Transylvania's financial aid office provides counseling about student expenses, financial aid opportunities, and money management.
 For more information, contact the financial aid office at (859) 233-8239.

 The university offers several meal plan options for students: